-Approaches 2 and 3 pertain specifically to the local prevention program efforts.
-As in the past, programs should aim to collect a reasonably representative sample of their county's adult population.
-Based on the reach of the coalition, they may also want to oversample populations of interest such as young adults, Spanish speakers, or those living on tribal lands.
+Approaches 2 and 3 pertain specifically to your local prevention program efforts.
+As in the past, your organization should aim to collect a reasonably representative sample of your county's adult population.
+Based on the reach of your organization, your may also want to oversample populations of interest such as young adults, Spanish speakers, or those living on tribal lands.
 There is a place to note this on the protocol form that is submitted to PIRE.
-The next sections will go into detail about the protocol for Online and In-Person data collection strategies for communities or programs who participate in NMCS Data Collection.
+The next sections will go into detail about the protocol for Online and In-Person data collection strategies for communities or programs that participate in NMCS Data Collection.